KlaraGajaszek/CodersCard/content/about-me/index-1.md

 description: >-
   <!--StartFragment-->

-  **On Daily I work as a frontend developer in CDQ in Wroclaw.
-I graduated Wroclaw University of Technology and now I continue my education in Opole University of Technology.
-I am going to write a thesis about modern web applications.
-After work and during the break between studies I am mentor in Coders Camp and develop my programming skills in Coders Crew organization.**
+  <h2> 🔥 Hi, I'm Klara</h2>

+  ## I live in Wroclaw but I open to remote work

+  ## I am crazy about frontend visualization and new technologies

+  ### :eyes: Below find some interesting facts about me:

+  * :pencil2: Currently I work as a Frontend dev in CDQ

+  * :statue_of_liberty: After work I share my knowledge as a mentor in Coder Camp

+  * :school: I study computer science

+  * :eyeglasses: My goal is to write the best code (clean and clear)

+  ooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooo

   <!--EndFragment-->
 socialMedia: